 Students will study and live in St Hilda’s College of Oxford University, which is one of the riverside colleges of the University, situated next to Magdalen Bridge, famous for punting, and is a short walk away from the centre of Oxford.

-Girls and boys are accommodated separately in College’s 50 single rooms and 10 twin rooms.
+Girls and boys are accommodated separately in College’s twin rooms with shared bathrooms.
 Porters’ Lodge entrances are manned 24 hours a day.

 Well balanced, nutritious cooked meals are provided in college’s wonderful, historic dining room.
 Drinks and biscuits are available in the lesson breaks.
 Packed lunches are provided for excursions.